mblackgeo/fast-geodist/README.md

 An implementation of the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) for calculating [Great Circle distance](https://en.wikipedia.org/wiki/Great-circle_distance) using Rust and [PyO3](https://github.com/PyO3/PyO3).

-This package was started as an experiement for learning how implement functions in Rust and wrap them for use in python.
+This package was started as an experiement for learning how to implement functions in Rust and wrap them for use in python.
 The Haversine Formula is implemented following [georust](https://github.com/georust/geo/blob/main/geo/src/algorithm/haversine_distance.rs), with an array-wise implementation written using [`ndarray::parallel`](https://docs.rs/ndarray/latest/ndarray/parallel/index.html).
 It is wrapped for python using [`setuptools-rust`](https://github.com/PyO3/setuptools-rust) and integrates [`rust-numpy`](https://github.com/PyO3/rust-numpy) for array operations.

 ## Installation